 - Mammut avalanche gear – I use their entire kit: avalanche airbag, transceiver, shovel and probe.

 - Eddie Bauer Kara Koram -30C Stormdown sleeping bag* – staying warm on cold overnights.

 - Black Diamond – Glacier travel kit, climbing harnesses, whippet, ice axes and ropes.

 - Eddie Bauer* – Kara Koram 20F sand Flying Squirrel 40F sleeping bags, Stargazer 2 tent, and Alchemist 40/55L pack

 - Thermarest – NeoAir XLite and NeoAir XTherm sleeping mats.

 - MSR – PocketRocket deluxe and XGK-EX stoves

 When I started putting together this list, I had no idea that it would surpass 2500 words!
 The craziest part?
 I am sure that I’m forgetting a few items that will inevitably be added in the future.

-My rule of thumb is that I only purchase new equipment when either my current gear is holding me back or the new gear will pay for itself.
-If you’re just getting started in photography or film making, I will always recommend attending a workshop or investing in your portfolio before purchasing more gear.
+My rule of thumb is that I only purchase new equipment when my current gear is holding me back, or the new kit will pay for itself.
+If you’re just getting started in photography or filmmaking, I recommend attending a workshop or investing in your portfolio before purchasing more gear.